7 Telltale Signs of a Bad Window Installation Job in Your Wake County, NC Home

 There are several telltale signs of a bad window installation that homeowners should learn to spot.

-It’s something we often discuss with homeowners in our Raleigh, NC area window supply store.
+It’s something we often discuss with homeowners in our Wake County, NC area window supply store.

 In this post, we’re sharing the top 7 most common signs of a bad window installation.